 The Digital Preservation Service for Research Data is meant for the digital preservation of research datasets (data, publications, code, learning materials etc.).
 For Digital preservation service, contact the Ministry of Education to get quota.
 Read more about Digital Preservation Service for Research Data deployments (in Finnish).

 In brief: If you want to use only Qvain or Metax API to create metadata descriptions, self-registering the CSC customer account online is sufficient, and no additional measures are needed to start using the services.
-Self-registration can be done in a couple of minutes.
+Self-registration can be done in a couple of minutes in CSC Customer Portal (SUI).
 In addition to creating a CSC customer account, IDA requires either creating or joining project group and an online IDA storage space application.
 Etsin is open for everyone without registration.

 Longer explanation: Registration as a CSC customer account is required to use IDA, Qvain and Metax API.
-If your home organisation is a member of the Haka federation, you can simply register as a CSC customer in CSC Customer Portal (SUI) with your own Haka-ID.
+If your home organisation provides you a Haka ID, you can simply register as a CSC customer in CSC Customer Portal (SUI) with your own Haka credentials.
 If you don’t have a Haka ID provided by your home organisation, you can apply for a CSC account (e.g. some state research institute customers).
 After registration, logging in to the services is possible with either your Haka ID or your CSC customer account.

 To use IDA for storing or publishing research data (files), you need to have a CSC customer account as described above.
 In addition to this, you need to be invited to an existing CSC project, or create a new CSC project for which the IDA storage quota can to be applied to.
 All this can be done online in the CSC customer portal.
 The IDA storage quota is available after your application has been approved by your organisation’s IDA contact person (usually within a few working days).
 Detailed instructions can be found at https://www.fairdata.fi/en/ida/becoming-an-ida-user/.
 If your home organisation doesn’t have a named IDA contact person yet, please contact your home organisation’s research services before applying for IDA space.